CodingWolfD/GameOf21/README.md

 # GameOf21

-A console game i built taken from my HNC in Computer Games Development course.
+A game made to run in the command prompt, the users goal is to be the last person to remove the last stick.

-Our goal was the create a game of 21 in Java where your goal is to remove the last 3 sticks.
+The game starts off with 21 sticks and the player goes first, once the player has chosen to remove between 1 and 3 sticks the computer will then remove 1-3 sticks and so on unitl there are 0 sticks left.

-I have converted this to C++ while i am learning and will continue to improve this as i learn more about c++.
+Written by Daniel Martin.